arpark1231/arpark1231.github.io/_posts/2022-12-29-Overfitting_Underfitting.md

 background: '/img/posts/training_testing_validation/ML1.jpg'
 ---

-# Model Validation: Overfitting and Underfitting
+# Overfitting and Underfitting in terms of Model Validation

 In the previous post, we've learned K-fold cross validation method for splitting the whole dataset in terms of model selection.